 Dave Bauer – Region: Utah, Colorado, Kansas, Montana, Nebraska, North Dakota, Wyoming & South Dakota

-Dave has been archery hunting since 1973 when he was 17 years old and has been teaching bowhunter education since 1989.
+Dave has been archery hunting since he was 17 years old and has been teaching bowhunter education since 1989.
 While he enjoys bowhunting most animals, elk is always number one.
 Dave has taken 21 elk with his bow.
 Bowhunting for turkey is number two on the list and he has been fortunate to harvest 5 turkeys with a bow in Colorado.
 Dave views whitetail as more of a challenge to hunt than elk and has harvested one deer out of ten attempts.

 When Dave is not bowhunting, he is a grade school teacher for the Denver public school system.

 Curtis Hermann – Region: Alaska, California, Hawaii, Idaho, Nevada, Oregon & Washington